+While Lakeshore Technical College does not require vaccinations, many of the university's clinical partners require that students who learn in their facilities are vaccinated against specific communicable diseases.
 Admission to the nursing program is contingent upon completion and approval of health records.
-This information can be found on the program website by clicking on Academics, Degree Programs, Nursing-Associate Degree or Practical Nursing, Admissions Information, Health/TB Tetanus Form.
+This information can be found on the program website by clicking on Programs and Courses and then clicking Explore Programs in the Degree Programs box.
+Key in the word Nursing in the Title area and click Filter.
+Choose Learn More under your program of Nursing-Associate Degree or Practical Nursing.
+Scroll down to the Career Pathways box and click Admissions on the left side.
+Under the Program To Do's heading, click the link for the Health/TB Tetanus Form.
 Students must submit the form with all immunizations completed.
 Once returned, the College health nurse either approves the student's checklist or contacts the student and works with them until all items are completed.